ljfranklin/port-forwarding-controller/README.md

 The MetalLB [Concepts page](https://metallb.universe.tf/concepts/bgp/) does a good job explaining the underlying BGP concepts and the limitations of it.

-###### ClusterIP Service with ExternalIP
+##### ClusterIP Service with ExternalIP

 Pros:
 - Minimal additional setup

 Cons:
-- All traffic goes to a single pod
+- All traffic goes to a single worker

 Setup steps:
-- Configure each k8s worker machine with a static IP
+- Configure a k8s worker machine with a static IP
-- Create a ClusterIP Service with an `externalIPs` set to the IP address of any k8s worker
+- Create a ClusterIP Service with an `externalIPs` set to the IP address of the k8s worker
-  - More than one `externalIP` is not supported by this controller
 - Verify the controller has created a new port forwarding rule on your router

 Explanation: